 The Company's management believes that its interpretation of the relevant legislation is appropriate and the Company's tax positions will be sustained.
-In the opinion of the Company's management, no material losses will be incurred in respect of existing and potential tax claims in excess of provision that have been made in these separate financial statements.
+In the opinion of the Company's management, no material losses will be incurred in respect of existing and potential tax claims in excess of provision or disclosures that have been made in these separate financial statements.
+In 2021, the Company calculated corporate income tax for previous periods in the amount of 2,917 million tenge, including corporate income tax for the declaration for 2020 on income of a controlled foreign company in the amount of 2,170 million tenge.